kishore-coder/facebook-front-page/README.md

-This is a facebook login front page project:
+This is a facebook login front page project.